SabineEmden/astro-website/src/content/notes/digital-sustainability-resources.md

 - <cite>World Wide Waste</cite> by Gerry McGovern (2020).
 This book sits on my book shelf.
 I haven't read it yet.
 - <cite>The Carbon Footprint of Everything</cite> by Mike Berners-Lee (2022).
 This book also sits on my book shelf, and I haven't read it yet.
 - <cite>What If We Get It Right?</cite> by Ayana Elizabeth Johnson (2024).
 I started reading this book, but haven't finished it yet.

+## Podcasts

+- <cite>[Outrage + Optimism](https://www.outrageandoptimism.org/)</cite>, co-hosted by Christiana Figueres, Tom Rivett-Carnac, and Paul Dickinson.
+This podcast is a great way to keep up with the bigger picture of the climate crisis.
+It covers the latest news from science, business, finance, politics, and culture.